 Apply for a New Zealand migration assessment

-Learn how to apply for a NZ migration assessment with CPA, as well as info on processing time and the fees involved with a skill assessment.
+How to apply for a NZ migration assessment with CPA, processing times and fees